Ty-Sir/OpenMint/README.md

 # OpenMint

-OpenMint, designed to be ran on Ethereum, is an art-centered [dapp](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp) that combines aspects of social media platforms (liking, sharing, user profiles, and following) and a marketplace where any (open) user can create (mint), buy, sell, and transfer ERC-721 tokens using any png, jpeg, gif, webp, mp4, video/webm, mp3, audio/webm, or mpeg file 64MB or less.
+OpenMint is a [dapp](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp) that combines aspects of social media platforms and a marketplace where any user can create, buy, sell, and transfer ERC-721 tokens.
 It is important to clarify that ownership of the ERC-721 token proves who owns it.
 It's similiar to owning a deed to a house in that anyone can still see the house, it could appreciate or depreciate in value, but the one who owns the deed owns the house and can sell if they want.

 OpenMint utilizes the powerful nature of [Moralis](https://moralis.io/) which takes the place of writing backend infrastructure and allows the dapp to easily populate a database using user input, emitted events in smart contracts, and balances in the user's [MetaMask](https://metamask.io/) wallet.

+This version of OpenMint was designed to be run on Ethereum, but can be configured to be run on most other EVM (Ethereum Virtual Machine) compatible chains such as Binance Smart Chain or Polygon (previously Matic Network).

 ## Features

+### File Types
+When creating an NFT a user can upload any png, jpeg, gif, webp, mp4, video/webm, mp3, audio/webm, or mpeg file 64 MB or less.
+If a user would like to upload a file larger than 64 MB see Unlockable Content below.

 ### Securely Stored Metadata
 OpenMint stores and pins the ERC-721 metadata on [IPFS](https://ipfs.io/) using a gateway provided by [Moralis](https://moralis.io/).